-Effective April 16, 2020, in connection with the completion of a private placement of convertible debentures and warrants (the "Convertible Debenture Offering"), the articles of the Company (at that time named Indus Holdings, Inc.) were amended to create a class of non-voting Class C Common Shares.
-The debentures issued in the Convertible Debenture Offering are convertible into Indus Class C Common Shares.
+Effective April 16, 2020, in connection with the completion of a private placement of convertible debentures (the "Convertible Debenture") and warrants (the "Convertible Debenture Offering"), the articles of the Company (at that time named Indus Holdings, Inc.) were amended to create a class of non-voting Class C Common Shares.
+The Convertible Debentures issued in the Convertible Debenture Offering are convertible into Indus Class C Common Shares.
 The Indus Class C Common Shares are redeemable at the option of the holder for Subordinate Voting Shares on a one-for-one basis.